For assistance with collecting, managing, and disclosing ESG-related data

 Zeroboard Research Institute Director Tomoo Machiba

-As Japan and individual companies aim to achieve the reduction target of net-zero greenhouse gas (GHG) emissions by 2050, it is relatively easy to achieve the first midpoint by 2030 (the national target is a 46% reduction compared to fiscal 2013) using current technology and low-carbon electricity, but after that, uncertainty will increase as it will depend heavily on the realization of innovative technologies in the future.
-However, if we look at it from the perspective of materials rather than Energy, we can see another way to achieve decarbonization while avoiding excessive reliance on future technologies.
+As Japan and its companies aim to achieve the goal of net-zero greenhouse gas (GHG) emissions by 2050, it is relatively easy to achieve the first halfway point, 2030 (the national target is a 46% reduction compared to fiscal 2013), using current technology and low-carbon electricity, but beyond that, uncertainty increases as the goal will depend heavily on the realization of innovative technologies in the future.
+However, by looking at the issue from the perspective of materials rather than Energy, another path becomes apparent that can achieve decarbonization while avoiding excessive reliance on future technologies.

-GHG emissions from the production of materials essential to Industry and daily life, such as steel, non-ferrous metals such as aluminum and rare metals, wood, cement, ceramics, plastics, and glass, have rapidly increased over the past 20 years from 15 % (1995) of global emission amount to 23% (2015), and are said to be comparable to emission amount from agriculture and land use.
-Emissions from construction and product manufacturing account for approximately 8% of materials production * 1 .
+GHG emissions from the production of materials essential to Industry and daily life, such as steel, non-ferrous metals such as aluminum and rare metals, wood, cement, ceramics, plastics, and glass, have rapidly increased over the past 20 years from 15% (1995) to 23% (2015) of global emission amount, rivaling emission amount from agriculture and land use.
+Emissions from construction and product manufacturing account for approximately 80% of materials production *1 .

-It is not easy to electrify redox reactions in steel production, chemical reactions in cement production, and other heat demands, and the Issue is that it will result in large amounts of GHG emissions from the use of fossil fuels.
-For this reason, the government's decarbonization roadmap fully advocates accelerating innovation in Manufacturing processes such as hydrogen reduction steelmaking, hydrogenation of fuels for automobiles, factories, and homes (including methanation), and carbon removal technologies such as CCUS, DACCS, and BECCS, in addition to using renewable energy for electricity (Figure 1) * 2.
-However, it is highly unclear whether these "innovative technologies" will be realized by 2050, and even if they are realized, it is highly unclear whether the costs will be reduced and the infrastructure will be prepared by then, and whether they will be fully adopted in society.
+Electrifying redox reactions in steel production, chemical reactions in cement production, and other heat demands is not easy, and the use of fossil fuels will Issue in large amounts of GHG emissions.
+For this reason, the government's decarbonization roadmap calls for accelerating innovation in Manufacturing processes such as hydrogen reduction steelmaking, hydrogenation of fuels (including methanation) for automobiles, factories, and homes, and carbon removal technologies such as CCUS, DACCS, and BECCS, in addition to the shift to renewable energy for electricity (Figure 1). *2 However, it is highly uncertain whether these "innovative technologies" will be realized by 2050, and even if they are realized, whether costs will be reduced, infrastructure will be prepared, and they will be sufficiently widespread in society.

 Figure 1: The path to achieving net zero by 2050 outlined in the Green Growth Strategy (Source: Ministry of Economy, Trade and Industry)

-Modeling recently published by the National Institute for Environmental Studies (April 2025) focuses on what changes are required in the consumption of various materials and their flow through their life cycles if the widespread adoption of these innovative technologies is not assumed.
-According to this study, even if electricity were 100% decarbonized, this alone would only reduce GHG emission amount in 2050 by 37% compared to 2015 levels, falling short of the country's 2030 target.
-However, the study concluded that if renewable energy is widely adopted and a steady 4% annual reduction in materials is achieved, GHG emission amount could be reduced by more than 8% by 2050, and net zero could be achieved without relying too much on the widespread adoption of innovative decarbonization technologies * 3 .
+Modeling recently published by the National Institute for Environmental Studies (NIES) in April 2025 focused on what changes would be required in the consumption of various materials and their flow through their life cycles if the widespread adoption of these innovative technologies were not assumed.
+According to this study, even if electricity were 100% decarbonized, this alone would only reduce GHG emission amount by 37% from 2015 levels in 2050, falling short of the national target for 2030.
+However, the study found that if renewable energy were adopted and a steady 4% annual reduction in materials emissions were achieved, GHG emission amount could be reduced by more than 80% by 2050, concluding that net-zero emissions could be achieved without relying too heavily on the widespread adoption of innovative decarbonization technologies. *3

 Figure 2: Changes in domestic GHG emission amount due to total material input reduction targets (Source: National Institute for Environmental Studies)

-A 4% annual reduction in materials means limiting the total amount of usable materials to one - quarter of the current amount, in other words, a four-fold improvement in resource efficiency.
-As a means to achieve this, the United Nations International Resource Panel (IRP)'s material efficiency strategy lists the following measures: 1) introducing a material efficiency strategy for next-generation vehicles, 2) extending the lifespan of buildings, and 3) doubling the current recycling rate by 2050 * 4.
-The National Institute for Environmental Studies says that it is essential to achieve "rapid material efficiency" by changing the way Service necessary for daily life, such as transportation and housing, are provided by extending lifespans and shifting business models, thereby reducing the amount of materials such as steel and cement required * 5 .
+A 4% annual reduction in materials usage means limiting the total amount of usable materials to one-quarter of the current amount, in other words, requiring a four-fold improvement in resource efficiency.
+The United Nations International Resource Panel's (IRP) Material Efficiency Strategy calls for (1) introducing a materials efficiency strategy for next-generation vehicles, (2) extending the lifespan of buildings, and (3) doubling the current recycling rate by 2050 *4 .
+The National Institute for Environmental Studies (NIES) states that "rapid, advanced material efficiency" is essential, which involves changing the way Service essential to daily life, such as transportation and housing, are provided by extending lifespans and shifting business models, thereby reducing the amount of materials needed, such as steel and cement *5 .

-Mitsubishi Research Institute also analyzed three scenarios for 2024: business as usual (BAU), carbon neutral (CN) where decarbonization-related technologies are put to practical use and costs are reduced, and CN×CE where carbon neutrality and a circular economy (in addition to the traditional 3Rs, recommerce, use of recycled materials and waste, use of biomass, and carbon circulation) are achieved.
-In the CN×CE scenario, the dependency on negative emission technologies such as DACCS is reduced, which leads to a reduction in the marginal abatement cost for achieving net zero in 2050.
-In addition, the use of domestic resources contributes to economic security of Energy and important metals and to increasing added value for domestic recycling-related Industry.
-In the CN×CE scenario, the Energy self-sufficiency rate increases to 64%, and as a result of eliminating the need to import resources and fuels for production, the import amount is said to decrease by about 1 trillion yen per year (Figure 3) * 6 .
+Mitsubishi Research Institute (MRI) also analyzed three scenarios for 2024: business as usual (BAU); carbon neutral (CN) with the practical application and cost reduction of decarbonization-related technologies; and CN×CE, which achieves carbon neutrality and a circular economy (advancing recommerce, recycled materials and waste utilization, biomass utilization, and carbon circulation in addition to the traditional 3Rs).
+The CN×CE scenario reduces reliance on negative emission technologies such as DACCS, thereby lowering the marginal abatement cost of achieving net zero by 2050.
+Furthermore, the use of domestic resources contributes to economic security for Energy and critical metals and increased added value for domestic recycling-related Industry.
+In the CN×CE scenario, Energy self-sufficiency increases to 64%, eliminating the need to import resources and fuels for production, resulting in an annual reduction of approximately 1 trillion yen in import costs (Figure 3) *6 .

 Figure 3: Trends in GHG emission amount in the three scenarios BAU, CN, and CN+CE (Source: Mitsubishi Research Institute)

-There is also a movement within the Industry world to see the fusion of decarbonization and circular economy policies as a business opportunity overseas.
-In January 2024, 13 companies, including Ajinomoto, Fujitsu, and Honda Motor Co., issued a joint statement stating, "The realization of a circular economy and carbon neutrality that not only reduces waste and maintains Manufacturing but also creates new value and markets could be the hope for ASEAN * 7 to achieve economic development and address global environmental Issue." * 8
+Additionally, there is a movement within the Industry world to view the fusion of decarbonization and circular economy policies as a business opportunity overseas.
+In January 2024, 13 companies, including Ajinomoto, Fujitsu, and Honda Motor Co., issued a joint statement stating, "The realization of a circular economy and carbon neutrality, which not only reduces waste and maintains Manufacturing but also creates new value and markets, could be the hope for ASEAN *7 to achieve economic development and address global environmental Issue." *8

-The government is by no means sitting idly by in response to this movement.
-At the G7 Sapporo Climate, Energy and Environment Ministers' Meeting in 2023, the Circular Economy and Resource Efficiency Principles (CEREP) were developed and adopted under the leadership of the Japanese government.
-The principles advocate the integration of strategies and actions related to climate change, biodiversity and pollution reduction with circular economy and resource efficiency approaches, and call for companies to promote the transition to circular and resource efficient business, identify risks and opportunities, and monitor and disclose indicators * 9 .
+The government is not sitting idly by in response to this trend.
+At the G7 Sapporo Climate, Energy and Environment Ministers' Meeting in 2023, the Circular Economy and Resource Efficiency Principles (CEREP) were formulated and adopted under the leadership of the Japanese government.
+The principles call for the integration of strategies and actions related to climate change, biodiversity and pollution reduction with circular economy and resource efficiency approaches, and require companies to promote the transition to circular and resource efficient business, identify risks and opportunities, and monitor and disclose indicators *9 .

-However, the Fifth Fundamental Plan for Promoting the Creation of a Sound Material-Cycle Society, approved by the Cabinet in August 2024, Settings a target of improving resource productivity (output per unit of natural resource input) from 46 yen/t in 2020 to 600,000 yen/t in 2030.
-However, if this is simply extended to 2050, it will only be about 2 as high as in 2020, far from the 4 of resource efficiency called for by the National Institute for Environmental Studies. * 10 In order to accelerate circularity and resource efficiency, in addition to a fundamental review of the various existing recycling laws, which are an extension of waste policies, the keys will be to Settings resource efficiency targets that aim to achieve decarbonization at the same time, prioritize long life, resource reuse, and Service oriented solutions by taxing the use of virgin materials, and develop and utilize a data platform that can track the usage history of materials. * 11
+However, the Fifth Fundamental Plan for Promoting the Creation of a Sound Material-Cycle Society, approved by the Cabinet in August 2024, Settings a target of improving resource productivity (output per natural resource input) from 460,000 yen/ton in 2020 to 600,000 yen/ton in 2030.
+However, simply extending this target to 2050 would result in only roughly double the 2020 level, far from the quadrupling of resource efficiency sought by the National Institute for Environmental Studies. *10 In order to accelerate circularity and resource efficiency, in addition to a fundamental review of the various existing recycling laws that are an extension of waste policies, the key will be to Settings resource efficiency targets that aim to achieve decarbonization simultaneously, prioritize long-life, resource reuse, and Service oriented solutions by taxing the use of virgin materials, and develop and utilize a data platform that can track the usage history of materials. *11

-Reducing resource dependence through circularization will require changes in business models and lifestyles, and will likely be fraught with the same difficulties as those involved in realizing innovative technology.
-However, in order to achieve net zero by 2050 and keep the global temperature rise to within 1.5°C above Industry revolution levels, we hope that governments and many companies will pay attention to this as one of the two essential measures that go beyond decarbonizing electricity and look to the medium to long term.
+Reducing resource dependence through circularization will require changes in business models and lifestyles, and will likely pose the same difficulties as realizing innovative technology.
+However, in order to achieve net zero by 2050 and keep the rise in global temperature to within 1.5°C above the Industry revolution, we hope that governments and many companies will pay attention to this as one of the two essential measures that go beyond decarbonizing electricity and look to the medium to long term.

-Recently, I had the opportunity to hear a lecture by Thomas Lau, a leading figure in circular architecture who was involved in the design of the Netherlands Pavilion at the Osaka-Kansai Expo, when he visited Japan for the Expo, where I learned about his groundbreaking initiative of reviving unnecessary buildings into new architecture without demolishing them.
-He rearranged 5 50 -year-old buildings of the Dutch Energy Company Leander, reusing more than 8% of the materials, and completed a completely different new building connected under one roof * 12 .
-The Netherlands Pavilion has also registered all of the building materials used in an online "material passport" with the aim of reusing them after the Expo closes * 13 .
-It gave me hope that this dreamlike idea has already become a reality, and I hope that various initiatives will be promoted in Japan as well.
+Recently, I had the opportunity to hear a lecture by Thomas Lau, a leading expert on circular architecture who was involved in the design of the Netherlands Pavilion at the Osaka-Kansai Expo.
+During his visit to Japan for the Expo, I learned about a groundbreaking initiative to revive unnecessary buildings into new architecture without demolishing them.
+Leander, a Dutch Energy Company, reassembled five 50-year-old buildings to create a completely different new building connected under a single roof, while still reusing over 80% of the materials. *12 The Netherlands Pavilion has also registered all of its building materials in an online "material passport," with the aim of reusing them after the Expo closes. *13 It gave me hope that this dreamlike idea is already becoming a reality, and I hope that various initiatives will be promoted in Japan as well.

 Interior of the new building (Credit: Marcel van den Burg)